3i Group plc (OTCMKTS:TGOPY) Short Interest Up 548.5% in March

-3i Group plc (OTCMKTS:TGOPY – Get Rating) saw a significant growth in short interest in March.
-As of March 15th, there was short interest totalling 283,400 shares, a growth of 548.5% from the February 28th total of 43,700 shares.
-Based on an average daily volume of 723,300 shares, the days-to-cover ratio is currently 0.4 days.
+3i Group plc (OTCMKTS:TGOPY – Get Rating) saw a large increase in short interest in the month of March.
+As of March 15th, there was short interest totalling 283,400 shares, an increase of 548.5% from the February 28th total of 43,700 shares.
+Based on an average trading volume of 723,300 shares, the days-to-cover ratio is presently 0.4 days.

 About 3i Group (Get Rating)